Byredo Mixed Emotions is a real head-turner. With notes of maté and cassis, this is a sophisticated way to wear a woody

 Can be a little strong for those that prefer a softer scent

 There are few things that illicit total joy quite like the announcement of a new Byredo perfume.
 This is so good, it even made it onto our list of the best perfume for women.
-The excitement around launches from the cult fragrance brand is huge and unparalleled.
+The excitement around launches from the cult fragrance brand is huge and unparalleled, as they're known for creating some of the best long-lasting perfumes.
 One of the latest launches, Mixed Emotions, is the 33rd in a stellar line-up of covetable and niche perfumes belonging to the house famed for said perfumes, candles, luxury handbags, and—not to forget—a magnificent make-up line in collaboration with British make-up artist Isamaya Ffrench.

 We know that fragrance tends to smell different depending on who’s wearing it, so to see just how wearable this new fragrance is, two self-confessed fragrance fanatics have put it to the test.
 Here’s everything you need to know about Byredo Mixed Emotions.